 Use the Life Career Rainbow and the Wheel of Life to identify your current roles, and chart how much energy you devote to each one.
 Which are commanding more of your time?
 How can you shift the balance, so that you don't neglect the others?

-Click on the thumbnail image below to see the steps for achieving work-life balance represented as an infographic
+Click on the image below to see the steps for achieving work-life balance represented as an infographic.

 Work-life balance refers to your belief that your personal and work lives are properly balanced.
 It means spending enough time achieving your goals and devoting time to the people and activities you love.